Medowhill/pl_articles/en/10/index.md

 The article defines F1WAE by adding *first-order functions* to WAE.
 First-order functions cannot take functions as arguments or return functions.
 The articles have followed the same pattern, extending a language by defining syntax and semantics, since the previous one.
 This article and later articles omit tedious details unless complex concepts appear.

+F1WAE covered by the article differs from that of the lecture.
+The lecture defines function definitions and expressions of F1WAE while the article additionally defines programs of F1WAE.
+Defining programs makes the language complete but is not the main topic of the article.
+Please focus on the syntax and semantics of calling first-order functions.

 ## Syntax

 The following is the abstract syntax of F1WAE: